FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Introduction

-In this paper, we reveal that existing model fingerprinting methods, no matter whether they are bit-wise~\cite{li2021ModelDiff} or list-wise~\cite{jia2022ZestLIME} (\ie, extract the fingerprint bit by bit or as a whole list), are vulnerable to false claim attacks.
-In general, false claim attacks~\cite{liu2023false} allow adversaries to falsely assert to have ownership of third-party models that are \emph{not} reused models by creating a counterfeit ownership certificate (\ie, watermark or fingerprint).
-In particular, false claim attacks can be treated as finding transferable ownership certificates across models since registering the certificate with a timestamp can avoid any false claims with a later timestamp.
-We show that the adversary can conduct false claim attacks by constructing transferably `easy' samples that can be correctly classified with high confidence (in Section~\ref{sec:falseclaim}).
-Existing fingerprinting methods tend to compare the outputs of testing samples, and these elaborated, easy samples can have similar high-confidence outputs on various models, thus leading to independent models being misjudged as reused models.
+In this paper, we reveal that existing model fingerprinting methods, whether they are bit-wise~\cite{li2021ModelDiff} or list-wise~\cite{jia2022ZestLIME} (\ie, extracting the fingerprint bit by bit or as an entire list), are vulnerable to false claim attacks.
+In general, false claim attacks~\cite{liu2023false} allow adversaries to falsely claim ownership of independent third-party models by creating a counterfeit ownership certificate (\ie, a watermark or fingerprint).
+Specifically, these attacks can be viewed as finding transferable ownership certificates across different models, because registering a certificate with a timestamp prevents any false claims made at a later date.
+We show that an adversary can conduct false claim attacks by constructing transferable, "easy" samples that are correctly classified with high confidence (detailed in Section~\ref{sec:falseclaim}).
+Since existing fingerprinting methods typically compare the outputs of testing samples, these carefully crafted, easy samples can produce similar high-confidence outputs across various models.
+Consequently, this leads to independent models being misjudged as reused ones.

-We argue that this vulnerability mostly stems from the \emph{untargeted} nature of existing fingerprinting methods.
-Specifically, they generally compare the outputs of any given samples on different models instead of the similarities to specific references.
-The untargeted nature enlarges the space of viable fingerprints.
-It makes adversaries easily find alternative transferable samples that have similar output on independent models, as illustrated in Figure~\ref{fig:untarget}.
+We argue that this vulnerability primarily stems from the \emph{untargeted} nature of existing model fingerprinting methods.
+Specifically, they generally compare the outputs of arbitrary samples across different models, rather than measuring their similarity to specific references.
+This untargeted nature enlarges the space of viable fingerprints, making it easy for adversaries to find transferable samples that produce similar outputs on independent models, as illustrated in Fig.~\ref{fig:untarget}.